11 Most Popular Australian Dog Breeds

 Silky Terriers’ most popular activities include agility, obedience, and tracking.
 These bright-eyed terriers love to learn new tricks and excel at competitions like these.

-The Silky Terrier can be quite territorial when guarding their family, but they will rarely attack humans.
-These energetic little dogs need plenty of exercises, so it’s important to provide them with daily walks or trips to the park.
+The Silky Terrier can be quite territorial when guarding their family, but they rarely attack humans.
+These energetic little dogs need plenty of exercise, so it’s important to provide them with daily walks or trips to the park.

-It may be difficult to housebreak a Silky Terrier because they are so stubborn; that’s why Silky Terriers are usually avoided.
+It may be difficult to housebreak a Silky Terrier because they are so stubborn; that’s why it is usually avoided.

 It’s not uncommon for owners to have multiple training sessions per day with these strong-willed pups to teach them appropriate behavior.
 Silky Terriers require moderate grooming, including brushing their long coats every other day or as needed.